Line 256 - Exempt foreign income

 If you reported foreign income on your return (such as support payments you received from a resident of another country and reported on line 128) that is tax-free in Canada because of a tax treaty, you can claim a deduction for it.
-If you do not know whether any part of the foreign income is tax-free, contact us.
+If you do not know if any part of the foreign income is tax-free, contact the CRA.

-Under the Canada-United States Tax Treaty, you can claim a deduction equal to 15% of the U.S. Social Security benefits, including U.S. Medicare premiums, you reported as income on line 115.
+Under the Canada-United States tax treaty, you can claim a deduction equal to 15% of the U.S. Social Security benefits, including U.S. Medicare premiums which you reported as income on line 115.

-This 50% deduction also applies to you if you are receiving benefits related to a deceased individual and if you meet all the following conditions:
+This 50% deduction also applies to you if you are receiving benefits related to a deceased person and you meet all the following conditions:

 - The deceased person was your spouse or common-law partner immediately before their death.

 - The deceased person had, continuously during a period starting before 1996 and ending immediately before their death, been a resident of Canada and received benefits to which paragraph 5 of Article XVIII of the Canada-United States tax treaty applied.

 - You have, continuously during a period starting at the person's time of death and ending in 2016, been a resident of Canada and received such benefits.

 Claim on line 256 the amount of your foreign income you included in your income that is non-taxable in Canada because of a tax treaty with a foreign country.

 - General income tax and benefit package - Guide, return and schedules

 - Form T2036, Provincial or Territorial Foreign Tax Credit